HCL-TECH-SOFTWARE/connections-automation/README.md

 * IBM HTTP Server's httpd.conf will be generated ready to support Component Pack integrations.
 * Needed post installation tasks on IBM WebSphere Application Server, like setting up properly session management and single sign on will be also handled.

-For Component Pack for HCL Connections 7 it means:
+For Component Pack for HCL Connections 8 it means:

 * Nginx will be set up and configured to support Customizer.
 * Haproxy will be set up configured to be the control plane for Kubernetes cluster and Component Pack.
 * NFS will be set up for Component Pack.
-* docker-ce 19.08.15 will be set up and configured for overlay2 and systemd support with the optimisations required by the version of Kubernetes.
+* Containerd(container runtime) v1.4.12 will be installed with the optimisations required by the version of Kubernetes.
-* Docker Registry will be set up on all future Kubernetes nodes, including enabling and handling TLS.
-* Kubernetes 1.18.18 will be set up.
+* Kubernetes 1.24.1 will be set up.
 * Component Pack will be set up by default using latest community Kubernetes Ingress, Grafana and Prometheus for monitoring out of the box.
-* Post installation tasks needed for configuring Component Pack and the WebSphere-side of Connections to work together are also going to be executed, including enabling searches and Metrics using ElasticSearch 7.
+* Post installation tasks needed for configuring Component Pack and the WebSphere-side of Connections to work together are also going to be executed, including enabling searches and Metrics using OpenSearch.

 ## Requirements: